On this page....

 A |

-You will need to search for the patient’s MRN in OnCore and register the patient to the study.
-This will transfer the patient’s study calendar/billing grid to APeX. |
+You will need to search for the patient’s MRN in OnCore and register the patient to the study in OnCore.
+This will identify the patient as a study participant and transfer the patient’s study calendar/billing grid from OnCore to APeX. |

 OnCore Questions